 Using lemons to clean your home is a favourite hack of many cleaning experts including Instagram sensation Lynsey Queen of Clean.
-However, beyond the humble lemon, there are a whole host of natural cleaning hacks using fruit and veg to get your home sparkling without a single chemical.
+However, beyond the humble lemon, there are a whole host of natural cleaning hacks using fruit and veg and store cupboard essentials to get your home sparkling without a single chemical.

 They’re not just for salads.
 Try rubbing the skin of a cucumber on walls to remove crayon marks.
 You can also clean your bathroom mirror with the juice to stop it fogging up when you shower.